-This phase of inbound marketing involves getting people to your website.
+This phase of inbound marketing involves getting people to your website or online store.
 Hosting valuable content on your website, like blog posts or embedded videos, is a great way to do this.
-So is burnishing your search engine optimization, which will help you turn up in organic search results.
+So is burnishing your search engine optimization skills, which will help you turn up in organic search results.
 A strong social media presence, with ample links to your products and services, will also help attract new potential customers.
 These days, many businesses are using TikTok and Instagram to drive traffic to their website.

 The goal for most small business owners is not winning a single customer transaction, it’s building long-term customers who sincerely like your products and services.
 To delight a client and foster a long-term relationship, plan to follow through on your marketing efforts by providing a great customer experience.
 This includes:

 - Strong product quality.
-The company’s goods and services should meet or exceed customer expectations.
+Your company’s goods and services should meet or exceed customer expectations.

 - Reliable customer service.
-Customers should be able to easily find answers to troubleshooting questions.
+Your customers should easily be able to find answers to troubleshooting questions.
 Product returns and refunds should be easy and fairly administered.
 If the company uses chatbots, they should provide relevant information and only pop up at appropriate times.